‘Tis The Season

-“Seasonal affective disorder, or SAD, is a subtype of an underlying depression disorder, or in some cases bipolar disorder,” explains Russell Lake, MD, of SJ/C Primary Care in Pooler.
+“Seasonal affective disorder, or SAD, is a subtype of an underlying depression disorder, or in some cases bipolar disorder,” explains Russell Lake, MD, of SJ/C Primary Care in Richmond Hill.
 “With this condition, a patient’s depressive

 symptoms demonstrably follow a cyclical, seasonal pattern each year.”

 Naturally, many people believe that SAD only affects those in the northern regions of the world, with months of short, cold days and less light.
 However, your spot on a map is not the determining factor.

 “A patient may think, ‘It can’t be seasonal affective disorder, I live in Sun City!’”
 Dr. Lake says.
 “But recent studies have shown that a person can suffer from SAD regardless of their latitude.
 What is crucial is

 to recognize is the cyclical pattern of symptoms.”

 What does seasonal affective disorder feel like?
 As with chronic depression, it can have both mental and physical effects.